Healing Your Attachment Wounds

 They were actively and painfully deterred from being vulnerable and relying on their caregivers for support.

 So if you ask many avoidants, they were raised or conditioned to be independent and self-sufficient.
-They'll have a binary view of "weak" versus "strong".
+They tend to express a binary view of "weak" versus "strong".
 Vulnerability and relying on others is weak.
 And they'll always want to be strong.
 (Boy do I have news for you).

-Anyway, as a result, they'll opt to meet their own needs, and only really trust and rely on themselves a the end of the day.
+Anyway, as a result, they'll opt to meet their own needs, and only really trust and rely on themselves at the end of the day.

-As adults, they perceive reaches for connection and requests for needs as weak or burdensome.
-They suppress their own emotions to avoid being weak and burdensome.
+As adults, they tend to perceive reaches for connection and requests for needs as weak or burdensome while secretly wishing to have a connection or someone they can let down their guard with.
+Alas, they suppress their own emotions to avoid being weak and burdensome as well, or really, to avoid receiving the harsh rejection they have a tendency to project on others who do this.

 Many avoidants believe they're doing their loved ones a favor by handling their own emotions and needs, never asking for anything.
-Conversely, they become overwhelmed, annoyed and judgmental toward others who don't give them the same courtesy.
-They don't want to be relied on.
-They lose respect for "weak" and vulnerable people.
+Conversely, they become overwhelmed, annoyed and/or judgmental or even parental toward others who can't meet them at that level.
+I often see dismissive avoidants lose respect for "weak" and vulnerable people.

 Fearful Avoidant/Disorganized Attachment Style